Table of Contents Show

 Most people who sit on co-op or condo boards in New York City tend to skew older age ranges.
-The main reason is that sitting on a board can feel like a part-time job, one that’s unpaid, highly time-consuming, and often thankless.
+The main reason is that sitting on a board can feel like a part-time job, unpaid, highly time-consuming, and often thankless.
 As such, it usually falls to retirees to fill these roles.
 But that’s now going through a change.
 Each year, more and more people of a younger age bracket are stepping forward to take on the responsibilities of being a board member.
 For some, the motivation might be the desire for new amenities that reflect their lifestyle.
-For others, it could be a desire to fix bad management or budgeting decisions by the board.
+For others, it could be a desire to fix the board’s lousy management or budgeting decisions.

 Whatever the reasons, becoming a board member is a worthy consideration if you see the need for some changes in how your building operates.
-Of course, it also comes with some downsides that will have to be factored in when making your decision.
+Of course, it also comes with some downsides that must be factored in when deciding.
 Below, we’ve covered all the pros and cons of becoming a board member that you need to know about.

 Pros of Becoming a Board MemberPros of Becoming a Board Member

 It’s a chance to improve your building’s management and budgeting.It’s a chance to improve your building’s management and budgeting.

 As a board member, you’ll have a say in almost everything for discussion.
 For instance, you can call for a vote to amend the existing house rules, bring attention to some needed repairs, or suggest changes to the building’s budgeting model.
 You’ll also be able to raise issues that you feel are being neglected or in need of change.